Doctor0Evil/Javaspectre/README.md

 - **Enrichment by Default**: User-provided code or concepts are treated as raw ore and refined into stronger, clearer, and more secure implementations.
 - **Real-World Impact**: Priority is given to non-fiction, high-value systems that improve sustainability, efficiency, safety, or equity.

-See `MANIFESTO.md` (recommended companion file) for the full doctrine and philosophy.[web:24]
+See `MANIFESTO.md` for the full doctrine and philosophy.

 ---

 ## Getting Started

-> Note: Adjust paths and scripts to match the actual repository structure once wired in.
+> Adjust paths and scripts to match the actual repository structure once wired in.

 ### Installation